Soham-coder/verification-blog/src/posts/blog/category-test.md

 reg c;
 always_ff@(posedge clk)
 begin
- c <= a;//LHS will be evaluated in active region and RHS will be updated in NBA region.
+ c <= a;//RHS will be evaluated in active region and LHS will be updated in NBA region.
 So c will get value of a, and b will get value of c
  //Their values will be reflected if they are printed by system task $strobe which occurs at the NBA region.
  //It will synthesize to 2 f/fs - 1st flop with i/p as a and o/p as c
  //2nd flop with i/p as c and o/p as b, both clocked by the same clock "clk"